heartcorelove/Project-WO3/README.md

 To use this we also need a proxy that will helps us get the xml file we need.
 We use this proxy: http://howestproxy.appspot.com/proxer?xml=
 After xml= comes the url you're sending a request to.

 If the file can't be pulled into our application an error will be show, saying to try again.
-(Might just take to much time, by trying again you'll know if it'll work or not.
+(Might just take too much time, by trying again you'll know if it'll work or not.
 99% of time you'll get back an xml file!).

+If it's a succes to retrieve a proper XML file you'll be heading into the next function which will do the most work, getting the information you need.
+The first thing it does is giving EuropeanValues the value true.
+After that a list get pulled of all the weather objects in the xml file.

+Than for each object in the list certain items will be pulled out of the list and be putted in the html (main) file.
+Depending on weither the EuropeanValues is True or False Degrees in Celsius or Fahrenheit will be pulled out of the list and added to the html file.

+To make the html file a little less blank but a bit more fancy depending on the current weather code (which can be found in the xml file) the background will change, from normal weather to sunny, cloudy or very cloudy.
+The pictures for this background can be found under the folder "style".

 Show location on Google Maps
 ============================